-The VCS engine, HAD, reads the configuration file, determines what agents are required to control the resources in the service group, and starts the agents.
+The Veritas High Availability Engine (HAD) reads the configuration file, determines what agents are required to control the resources in the service group, and starts the agents.
 HAD uses resource dependencies to determine the order in which to bring the resources online.
 VCS issues online commands to the corresponding agents in the correct order.